kbase/workspace_deluxe/docsource/buildandconfigure.rst

 **Description**: The URL of the Handle Manager

-handle-manager-user, handle-manager-pwd, handle-manager-token
+handle-manager-token
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""
-**Required**: If using handles.
-Then token or (user and pwd).
+**Required**: If using handles

-**Description**: Credentials for the account approved for Handle Manager use.
+**Description**: Credentials for the account approved for Handle Manager use
-Either a user id / password combination or a token may be supplied.

 ws-admin
 """"""""